Dealing With Infidelity

 - To discover that they DO have choices and how to keep anger and pain from dictating those choices or their future.

-- To look to their future using the past as a tool to make them stronger, so they can each come out a better person no matter what path they chose in their marriage.
+- To look to their future using the past as a tool to make them stronger, so they can each come out a better person no matter what path they chose in their relationship.

 - To repair and rebuild the relationship in a meaningful way.